Lower GI bleeding; GI bleeding; Upper GI bleeding; Hematochezia

 - Esophagogastroduodenoscopy (EGD).
 A thin tube with a camera on the end is passed through your mouth into your esophagus, stomach, and small intestine.

-- A tube is placed through your mouth into the stomach to drain the stomach contents (gastric lavage).
+- A tube that is placed through your mouth into the stomach to drain the stomach contents (gastric lavage).

 Once your condition is stable, you will have a physical exam and a detailed exam of your abdomen.
 You will also be asked questions about your symptoms, including: